-Last Updated on April 30, 2021 by worldoftravelswithkids
+Last Updated on June 3, 2021 by Travels with Kids

 There are so many things to do in Port Douglas!
 Like other hotspots in tropical North Queensland, Port Douglas makes a great destination for your Cairns holiday – with or without kids.
 From the stunning golden sand of Four Mile Beach to its palm tree-lined streets, Port Douglas has an awesome tropical vibe.
 And there is something for everyone, little kids and big kids alike!